 Skip to main content

-Ardent is designed to never put your production data at risk.
+Ardent does not put your production data at risk.
 Here’s how.

 Minimal production footprint

 Ardent uses logical replication to sync your table data and does not write to your application tables.
-During connector setup, Ardent creates one dedicated schema for its own metadata and installs DDL event triggers there so schema changes can be detected and replayed in order on the replica.
-This has little to no performance impact on production.
+During connector setup, Ardent creates one dedicated schema for its own metadata and installs DDL event triggers there so schema changes replicate correctly.
+Replication has minimal performance impact on production.
 Normal application reads and writes continue against your database as usual.

 Encryption and secrets

 Ardent encrypts source database credentials, API keys, and connection secrets at rest.
-Replication components read credentials only at runtime when they need to connect.
+Credentials are read only at runtime, when Ardent needs to connect to your database.
 With BYOC (bring your own cloud), secrets live in your own infrastructure (for example AWS SSM Parameter Store).
 Ardent reads them directly from your secret store at runtime, and your credentials never leave your network.
 Every branch gets its own generated connection string.
 If a branch URL is ever compromised, it has zero access to your original database.
 This makes it safe to hand branch URLs to AI agents like Claude Code or Cursor without leaking your source database credentials.
 Branches are controlled through Ardent’s control plane, so you can delete or de-provision them at any time.

 Branch anonymization

 Branches default to a full copy of your production data.
-When you need realistic schema and relationships but not real PII, you can run connector-scoped SQL on every new branch after it is created.
+When you need realistic schema and relationships but not real PII, you can run SQL on every new branch from this connector after it is created.
 Set it with the CLI:

 ardent settings set branch_sql @./scripts/anonymize-branch.sql

 Or paste SQL inline (large scripts are easier as a file with @path).
 Your script might UPDATE columns to hashed or synthetic values, redact free-text fields, or trim tables that should never leave production.
-Execution is idempotent per branch: if Ardent re-runs the hook for that branch, successful runs are not duplicated.
+The script runs once per branch.
+If Ardent re-runs it for the same branch, successful runs are not repeated.
 This is the same branch_sql setting documented in CLI settings.
 There is no separate anonymization toggle: you own the SQL, so you stay in control of exactly what changes.
 Each branch is a fully independent copy.
 Changes on one branch don’t affect production or any other branch.
-When you’re done, delete it or let it auto-suspend — nothing persists unless you want it to.
+When you’re done, delete it or let it auto-suspend.
+Nothing persists unless you want it to.

 Data residency